-Early in the beginning of my career I am like most, I just graduated from college, earning my bachelors and I was hungry for success I wanted to move up fast, something I believe most of us want even when your young.
+Early at the beginning of my career, I am like most, I just graduated from college, earning my bachelors and I was hungry for success I wanted to move up fast, something I believe most of us want, even at a young age.

 For some success comes quickly, but for others is a slow arduous process of paying your dues.
 Not to say that we don’t all pay our dues but I believe when you have the right people in your life that want you to succeed they will make it happen, for everyone else tough luck.

 I know this sounds very cynical and maybe I am a little bitter for how my career has progressed over the years.
 I do have some very personal examples of getting passed up, but I think you will see regardless I have been hungry for success and I am haven’t always gotten it.

 One particular example I can think of was in my thirties working in the finance industry a place I felt that had a lot of potential for my career, but I was willing to start from the bottom.

 It was exciting at first like any new role, learning new things, meeting new people looking to the horizon to what kind of opportunities for the future.
 I regularly noticed that there were quite a few promotions from customer service to branch managers and higher and some not even there that many years.